Would you like to become an egg donor?

 The eggs you donate will be taken from your ovaries at the fertility clinic.

-You will be given a mild hormonal treatment first, in the form of a medication which you will need to inject into the skin on your stomach every evening for about a week.
+You will be given a mild hormonal treatment first, in the form of a medication which you will need to inject into the skin on your stomach every evening for about 10 days.
 This does not hurt.
 You will then be asked to attend an ultrasound scan at the clinic during the week so that our doctors can see how your eggs are developing.
-After about a week, the follicles will be big enough and the eggs will be ready to be removed.
+After about two weeks, the follicles will be big enough and the eggs will be ready to be removed.

 You will be given intravenous pain relief before your eggs are removed, as well as a local anaesthetic.
 You will not experience much pain, but you can have more pain relief if you need it.
 The doctor will then extract the eggs from the ovaries by inserting a thin needle via the vagina.
 The procedure only takes about five minutes, and you can watch it all happening on the ultrasound monitor.
 When your eggs have been removed, you will have to remain at the clinic for a couple of hours and then take the rest of the day off.